1. News

 If you’ve worked with an R&D tax adviser to prepare your R&D claim, then share the letter with them immediately.
 They should quickly provide you with a plan for how they will manage the response.
 As with the nudge letters, if you are worried, you can seek a second opinion at this point.

 Compliance checks can end in penalties if errors are found in your claim.
 How much will depend on how you have behaved during the enquiry.
-Missed deadlines or lapses in communication will count against you.
+Missed deadlines or lapses in communication could count against you.

 If you have concerns about your adviser or want expert support get in touch with James Dudbridge, Director at ForrestBrown.
 James and his team will discuss how best to protect your business.
-Our enquiry support team is made up of former HMRC inspectors, qualified chartered tax advisers and accountants, sector specialists and lawyers.
+Our enquiry support team is made up of a former HMRC inspector, qualified chartered tax advisers and accountants, sector specialists and lawyers.
 This experienced team will step in to resolve the enquiry on your behalf, achieving the best possible result for your business.
 We offer SME or RDEC enquiry defence, or both, allowing you to focus on running your business.

-These businesses only became aware of problems with their claims once they were in a formal compliance check, and unpicking these issues therefore takes time on both sides (HMRC and the company).
+Many of these businesses only became aware of problems with their claims once they were in a formal compliance check, and unpicking these issues therefore takes time on both sides (HMRC and the company).

 It’s important to point out that the first claim after your enquiry is critical.
 See how an HMRC enquiry set engineering firm CMB up for the future.